Jwely/espa-api/README.md

     4. Users may request pixel resizing of the output products in either meters or decimal degrees.
     5. Where necessary, users may choose their desired resampling method.
     6. Users may not perform spatial subsetting without first requested reprojection.
 This is due to input observations arriving in varying projections, making projection coordinates meaningless.
+6. The system approaches processing in an all or nothing fashion:  If a user requests SR and TOA and SR fails, the entire scene is marked as unavailable (even though TOA may have actually been available and must be produced prior to performing SR)

 ## Assumptions
 1. The proposed API will be logically divided into a user API, system API and admin API.